HCL-TECH-SOFTWARE/appscan-standard-import-urls/README.md

 This library is an extension for HCL AppScan Standard.

-It allows the user to import a text file containing a list of URLs into AppScan.
-AppScan will explore these URLs as if they were explored manually.
+It enables you to import into AppScan a text file containing a list of URLs.
+AppScan will explore these URLs as if you explored them manually yourself.

 ## Installation

-To install, the extension must be imported into AppScan Standard using the AppScan extension manager.
+To install, the extension must be imported into AppScan Standard using the AppScan Extension Manager.

-1. Open the extension manager: Tools > Extensions > Extension Manager
+1. In AppScan Standard, go to Tools > Extensions > Extension Manager
-1. Import the extension ImportUrls.zip using Add Extensions From > This Computer
+1. Import the extension ImportUrls.zip using Add Extensions From: > This Computer
-1. Restart AppScan
+1. Restart AppScan Standard for the change to take effect.
-1. Open the extension manager.
+1. Open Extension Manager.
-1. Click "trust" to trust the extension.
+1. Click "Trust" to trust the extension.

 ## Usage